 Remnants Of A Disaster

-A short version was originally made for the 2 Days Later short film competition 2011 and the entire film was shot and edited in forty six hours with no budget.
-It outlines the concepts and style of Remnants and also demonstrates what can be achieved with very little resources in a short space of time, being shot in ten hours with the only budget being £30 spent on food.
+A short version was originally made for the 2 Days Later short film competition 2011 and the entire film was shot and edited in forty hours with almost no budget.
+It outlines the concepts and style of Remnants and also demonstrates what can be achieved with very little resources in a short space of time, being shot in ten hours with the only cost being £30 spent on food.

 Above: The teaser trailer from the feature and the pre production test scene shot in 2012.

 Well we were supposed to be shooting in the next couple of weeks, but that’s not going to happen, in fact it may well be next year by the time we get around to it.
 This particular hiccup is actually the result of getting a producer on board who stated unequivocally that improving the script would massively increase Remnants chances of success.
 I can’t name the producer yet as there are still some details to be ironed out regarding time commitments and payment, however even in their mentoring capacity so far, pointing out what is wrong with the script and discussing casting and technical aspects has already made a massive difference.

 Such delays are an inevitable part of no budget features (and shorts) and whilst you struggle to maintain a momentum and perceive any delay as a threat to the project the truth is actually the opposite of that.
 The delay has already seen a massive improvement in the structure of the script and character motivations and from a technical and business point of view the project as a whole is in much better shape.

 I’m not saying I know how to run a successful crowd funding campaign but I know how to run an unsuccessful one and the following is the lessons I learned from my pitiful, ham fisted attempt at running an Indiegogo campaign.